ocornut/imgui/docs/FAQ.md

 ### Q: Where is the documentation?

 **This library is poorly documented at the moment and expects of the user to be acquainted with C/C++.**
-- Run the examples/ and explore them.
+- Dozens of standalone example applications using e.g. OpenGL/DirectX are provided in the [examples/](https://github.com/ocornut/imgui/blob/master/examples/) folder to explain how to integrate Dear ImGui with your own engine/application.
+You can run those applications and explore them.
 - See demo code in [imgui_demo.cpp](https://github.com/ocornut/imgui/blob/master/imgui_demo.cpp) and particularly the `ImGui::ShowDemoWindow()` function.
-- The demo covers most features of Dear ImGui, so you can read the code and see its output.
+The demo covers most features of Dear ImGui, so you can read the code and see its output.
 - See documentation and comments at the top of [imgui.cpp](https://github.com/ocornut/imgui/blob/master/imgui.cpp) + general API comments in [imgui.h](https://github.com/ocornut/imgui/blob/master/imgui.h).
-- Dozens of standalone example applications using e.g. OpenGL/DirectX are provided in the [examples/](https://github.com/ocornut/imgui/blob/master/examples/) folder to explain how to integrate Dear ImGui with your own engine/application.
+- The [Wiki](https://github.com/ocornut/imgui/wiki) has many resources and links.
 - Your programming IDE is your friend, find the type or function declaration to find comments associated to it.

 ---